One lifetime, a snapshot of time

 World views vary.
 However, amidst the diversity of these, dominant attitudes in certain times prevail.
 For example, the dominance of science as knowledge, the dominance of thinking as the most worthy and upheld mode of consciousness.

-Have we have come to a time where we have exhausted our efforts to pin down a set map of right and wrong?
+Have we come to a time where we have exhausted our efforts to pin down a set map of right and wrong?
 We’ve tried hard, with all our systems and laws.
 But for every thesis there’s an antithesis.
 Not that these efforts have been wasted, but perhaps on our evolutionary journey a whole new approach is required.
 Perhaps dualistic thinking is no longer the way forward?
 Have we arrived at the precipice where we get a view of what the visionaries of old had already seen?
 As Herman Hesse wrote in Siddhartha:

 “The opposite of every truth is just as true!
 You see: A truth can be uttered and clad in words only if it is one-sided.
 One-sided is everything that can be thought with thoughts and said in words – everything one-sided, everything half, everything is devoid of wholeness, of roundness, of oneness … But the world itself, the Being around us and within us, is never one-sided.
 Never is a man or a deed all samsara or all Nirvana, never is a man all saintly or all sinful …”